bostonphp/PHP-Beginners-Book/learning_php/learning_php.markdown

 ## Good practices
 It is very important to keep your code and your projects in good shape.
 It's easy to take shortcuts, but I find you will pay the price later if you do not at least practice some best practices.
 Here are my favorite best practices I have developed to keep you organized.

+## strtotime()
+One of my favorite built-in functions of PHP is the [strtotime()](http://us.php.net/manual/en/function.strtotime.php) function.
+It stands for String To Time and will take a human readable date and convert it to a standard format (unix timestamp) that you can further use to process and output date related functions.

+For example, let's say that I want to print out a date to my website that is two weeks from now.
+I can use the strtotime() function to convert my date to Unix Timestamp:

+	$futureDate = strtotime('+2 weeks');
+	echo $futureDate; // Outputs 1311433120

+Remember that this function returns an integer, known as a Unix Timestamp which is the number of of seconds since January 1, 1970.
+You don't need to be concerned with what or how Unix Timestamps are calucated, but what you should know that most programming languages including PHP use this format for date related functions.

+Now that I have the Unix Timestamp of the date of two weeks from now, I can combine this with another PHP built-in function called [date()](http://us.php.net/manual/en/function.date.php).

+	$futureDate = strtotime( '+2 weeks' );
+	$myDate = date( 'm/d/Y', $futureDate );
+	echo $myDate; // Outputs 07/23/2011 (two weeks from now)

+Isn't that cool?
+Image what you can do with this.
+You could do  various date related calculations with ease:

+	$futureDate = strtotime( 'now' ); // Todays date
+	$futureDate = strtotime( '+1 day' ); // Tommorow
+	$futureDate = strtotime( '10 September 2000' ); // Date in the past
+	$futureDate = strtotime( 'next Thursday' ); // Next thursday
+	$futureDate = strtotime( '+1 week 2 days 4 hours 2 seconds' );

+Now you can use the timestamp to output a date, or filter data from a database withing a range of dates, etc.

 ## Code formatting
 ## Format